Audio by @DelioPera

 Then why do I think Bitcoin will overtake all other money on the planet?
 Because Bitcoin isn’t just better than the most dominant money, it is VASTLY better – being vastly better is the only way to overtake a dominant network effect.
 It is also the ONLY choice available to people who want a money that can not be shut down by governments, or have their savings diluted away by some central group of people or person in charge of the monetary policy (eg The Federal Reserve with USD, or Vitalik Buterin with Ethereum).

-The network is an absolute must, but it is not reasonable to expect a large network of people to use a brand new form of money (or language) even if it is vastly superior to the current dominant money.
+The network is an absolute must, but it is not reasonable to expect a large network of people to use a brand new form of money (or language) instantly, even if it is vastly superior to the current dominant money.
 That network, to instantly adopt a new money, needs to be forced by law; it’s not possible if left to the free will of people.
 So no matter how good Bitcoin is, even if it exceeded your wildest expectations of perfect money, in a free world, it will not be understood and adopted by everyone all at once, and therefore necessarily will be volatile in price, or attacked by the media (mouthpiece of the central banks and governments who are threatened).

 Bitcoin is close enough to perfect.
 All that needs to happen is for people to accept it.
 Many people do, and once they realise how important it is, they don’t forget.
 They teach others.
 And the network of people, the crucial missing component of a new perfect money, gets stronger every day.